ibericode/mailchimp-for-wordpress/readme.txt

 - You can now add a captcha field to your sign-up forms by installing the [BWS Captcha](http://wordpress.org/plugins/captcha/) plugin and using `[captcha]` inside your form mark-up.
 - All settings pages are now fully translatable.
 The plugin has just 2 translations available yet (`en_US` and `nl_NL`) so if you're good at translating, please send me your language pack for the plugin.
 - You can now use tab indentation in the form markup textarea

-= 1.5.8 - March 26, 2014 =

-**Fixes**

-- 'call to undefined function' when using Avia Layout Builder
-- "Already subscribed" message never showing

-= 1.5.7 - March 18, 2014 =
-**Fixes**

-- Fixed special characters in group names not working
-- Fixed BIRTHDAY field format (mm/dd)

-**Improvements**

-- Moved away from Singleton pattern
-- Added a code version number for upgrade routines
-- Better class documentation
-- MailChimp cached data improvements.
-Now showing subscriber count.
-- Base form CSS improvements, added vertical-align to field elements and removed padding from paragraph elements.
-- Updated Placeholders.js for old IE versions

-= 1.5.6 - March 13, 2014 =
-* Fixed: Honeypot textarea showing in some themes
-* Improved: Plugin will automatically strip duplicate `<form>` tags from form mark-up
-* Improved: Better code documentation
-* Improved: Code is now more adhering to WP code standards
-* Improved: Add custom error type to error message filter to allow developers to show custom error messages
-* Improved: Plugin will now show detailed errors for failed API requests (up to HTTP level)
-* Improved: Better way of loading plugin files

-= 1.5.5 - February 25, 2014 =
-* Fixed: Field generator only generating text fields
-* Fixed: Now using correct deactivation hook
-* Improved: Plugin now fully compatible with custom folder names

-= 1.5.4 - February 17, 2014 =
-* Fixed: "Add to form" button not working

-= 1.5.3 - February 16, 2014 =
-* Fixed: Undefined constant notice on admin pages
-* Fixed: "Add to form mark-up" button not working with CKEditor for WordPress
-* Improved: Cleaned-up Admin JS
-* Improved: You can now use `[mc4wp_checkbox]` inside your CF7 email templates
-* Improved: You can now add `default:1` or `default:0` to the CF7 shortcode to check or uncheck the sign-up checkbox.

-= 1.5.2 - February 4, 2014 =
-* Improved: Improved direct file access security
-* Improved: Now using native WP function to catch SSL requests
-* Improved: Changed `call` method in API class to public.
-* Added: Filter to edit the required capability to access settings pages
-* Added: Filter to edit form action
-* Added: Filters to allow extra form validation, like a captcha field.
-* Added: Added `get_member_info` and `list_has_subscriber` method to API class.

-= 1.5.1 - January 5, 2014 =
-* Fixed: Having to submit form twice for some www-hosts.
-* Improved: Scroll to form now waits until page has completely loaded

-= 1.5 - December 18, 2013 =
-* Added: BIRTHDAY fields will now be formatted in the DD/MM format automatically
-* Added: The plugin will now try to automatically format ADDRESS fields.
-* Added: Form fields will now keep their value when a validation error occurs
-* Improved: Cache headers for CSS file
-* Improved: Added notice when no lists selected and using sign-up checkboxes
-* Improved: Various code improvements
-* Fixed: Error when activating Pro with the Lite plugin still activated.
-* Fixed: BuddyPress & MultiSite checkbox not automatically added

-= 1.4.8 - December 10, 2013 =
-* Fixed: "bug" that fetched lists again on every plugin settings page - huge performance improvements on the settings pages.
-* Improved: Longer cache time for combined CSS file.
-* Improved: Prevented indexing of plugin directories
-* Improved: Improved default checkbox CSS for themes that have custom checkbox styling.
-* Improved: Better scroll to form element after form submit.
-Vertically centers form element with and without jQuery now.
-No ugly page jump.
-* Improved: WP 3.8 Admin CSS compatibility and other improvements to settings pages, especially for small(er) screens.

-= 1.4.7 - December 4, 2013 =
-* Fixed: Checkbox width not being reset when loading default CSS.
-* Improved: Minor security improvement to prevent some plugin files from being accessed directly.

-= 1.4.6 - November 27, 2013 =
-* Fixed: Incorrect invalid email address notice showing up every time.
-* Fixed: Incorrect form action url for some servers.

-= 1.4.4 - November 26, 2013 =
-* Fixed: FNAME and LNAME not being guessed from NAME for form sign-ups.
-* Added: very small JavaScript fallback for placeholders in older browsers (<= IE9)
-* Improved: removed limit from the lists retreived from MailChimp, for users with more than 25 lists.
-* Improved: added current page URL to form action attribute for people using `<base>` url's.
-* Improved: removed the sidebar from the admin pages on small screens
-* Improved: various usability improvements
-* Improved: minor improvements to default CSS styles
-* Improved: added various action and filter hooks to the form sign-up process

-= 1.4.3 - November 19, 2013 =
-* Improved: added filter hook `mc4wp_lists` to customize lists before sending request to MailChimp.
-* Improved: added empty `index.php` files to directories to prevent directory listings

-= 1.4.2 - November 11, 2013 =
-* Improved: Minor textual improvements in settings pages
-* Improved: Security improvement, plugin file can't be access directly anymore
-* Added: GPL license to plugin files

-= 1.4.1 - October 29, 2013 =
-* Fixed: Grouping data not being sent to MailChimp when using sign-up forms.

-= 1.4 - October 28, 2013 =
-* Added: default form CSS themes, choose between light, red, green, blue or dark form styling.
-* Added: filter to add more variables to Checkbox Sign-Ups.
-* Improved: more fields unlocked in "add field" tool when editing forms.
-* Improved: smarter auto-detection of name fields when integrating with third-party forms like Contact Form 7

-= 1.3.1 - October 20, 2013 =
-* Fixed: bug when calling MailChimp API for PHP 5.2
-* Improved: better default form CSS
-* Improved: Combined checkbox and form stylesheets into 1 file and encouraged browser caching.

-= 1.3 - October 13, 2013 =
-* Added: Form widget
-* Added: Smooth scroll to form element after form submission (if jQuery loaded)
-* Improved: Added and removed some buttons from QTags editor toolbar
-* Improved: Some UI improvements
-* Improved: Optimized integration with third-party forms like Contact Form 7

-= 1.2.5 - October 8, 2013 =
-* Fixed `undefined function mc4wp_replace_variables` fatal error when using Quick Cache plugin.

-= 1.2.4 - October 6, 2013 =
-* Improved: code performance improvements
-* Improved: added `mc4wp_get_form()` for an easier shortcode callback.
-Useful to [add a sign-up form to the end of your posts](http://dannyvankooten.com/add-mailchimp-sign-up-form-end-of-posts/).
-* Improved default CSS
-* Improved: checkbox debug message only shows to WP Administrators when JavaScript is disabled
-* Added: form nonce for better security
-* Fix: CSS issue where the form caused a huge sidebar gap in some themes.

-= 1.2.3 - October 3, 2013 =
-* Fixed: bug where some MailChimp fields were not showing in the field wizard / add field tool.

-= 1.2.2 - September 30, 2013 =
-* Fixed sending extra list fields when integrating with third-party forms like Contact Form 7

-= 1.2.1 - September 29, 2013 =
-* Improved: total revamp of the form field wizard, many improvements.
-* Improved: some textual improvements in the setting pages
-* Added: debug message to sign-up checkbox for WP administrators

-= 1.2 - September 23, 2013 =
-* Improved: updated to MailChimp 2.0 API
-* Improved: now using custom light-weight API class using the WordPress HTTP API.
-* Improved: huge performance improvements on admin settings pages
-* Improved: usability and responsiveness of form settings page
-* Improved: clean-up

 == Upgrade Notice ==